 Contact us to learn more about our HIPs service.

-The majority of buyers now use internet property portals to search for a home.
+The majority of buyers now use Internet property portals to search for a home.
 Therefore the visual imagery used with these listings are the first taste of your home a potential purchaser is likely to experience and this will be hugely influence whether they contact us to arrange a viewing.

-Preparing your home for photography and other visuals we develop (such as videos) is therefore one of the most important actions you can take to maximise your chances of attracting interest.
+Preparing your home for photography and other visuals we develop (such as videos) is therefore one of the most important actions you can take to maximize your chances of attracting interest.
 This could involve some moving of furniture and basic de-cluttering.

 With us, you don't have to - as we can do all this for you as part of the instruction process.
 Our consultant will allow enough time to work through your property on a room-by-room basis to carefully consider the best layout of furnishings, removal of personal items and the best aspects to capture.
 Room dimensions and details will be recorded and a plan of the property will also be drawn.